theandrewfulton/assignment-portfolio-site/brainstorming.md

 something like Hi I'm Andrew (Hi I'm jack) - Junior Full Stack Developer - Contact me!?
 This could also link to Projects page if implemented

 See [https://jacekjeznach.com/](https://jacekjeznach.com/)

+Should my intro section fade in one by one if I have time to implement this?

+Evenly space menu bar

+#### About

+Photo of me?

+Bigger icons with larger screen size, more icons per row with larger screen size

+#### Blog

+#### Blog Post

+This could potentially be a bit more interesting and feature some more responsive design

+#### Contact

+Message on Twitter, email and LinkedIn?

+For the email link, I might just add my email address rather than mailto.
+Every time I've come across a mailto it's tried to set up a mail client I don't use.

+Change submit button to whoosh? - Would this clash with the style and tone of the rest of my portfolio?

+Form fields:
+- First Name
+- Last Name
+- email address
+- Message

+#### Projects

+Same layout as blog page.
+External links or links to separate pages?
+Can be resolved later

 ### Presentation